-Florence was diagnosed with stage 3 ovarian cancer in 2010 and has undergone several rounds of grueling chemotherapy and extensive surgery over the past eight years.
-She reflects on the moments that have been stolen from her, as well as the importance of finding joy, even in the hardest times.
+Florence was diagnosed with stage 3 ovarian cancer in 2010 and has undergone several rounds of gruelling chemotherapy and extensive surgery over the past eight years.
+She reflects on the importance of finding joy, even in the hardest times.

 I was diagnosed in 2010 after having been ill for about two years; each trip to the Doctor and each symptom being treated on a separate basis.
-Fortunately GPs are better educated today, and this is one of the reasons I do awareness presentations - getting as many women and healthcare professionals to be aware of the symptoms for ovarian cancer.
+Fortunately, GPs are better educated today, and this is one of the reasons I do awareness presentations - getting as many women and healthcare professionals to be aware of the symptoms for ovarian cancer.
 Early diagnosis saves lives.
-Fewer stolen moments.

 I am also BRCA2 positive.
 This brings challenges for my children, deciding when to be tested, (they have a 50% chance of inheriting the gene too), and then deciding what they do with that information.

-I have had so many stolen moments, one being my daughter's prom, where rather than being at home sharing the fun of getting her ready I was in hospital recovering from my first surgery.
-Devastating for us both.
-I was told I had between 12 to 18 months.
-It is now eight years on, but I am aware that the treatments are running out for me.
+When I was first diagnosed I was told I had between 12 to 18 months.
+It is now ten years on, but I am aware that the treatments are running out for me.

-The only way to survive this brutal journey is to be positive.
-Love what you do, who you share your time with, and be grateful.
-But the fall-out for others is hard.
-I am extremely grateful to my friends and family who have supported me, carried me when I thought I couldn't go on, listened to me, loved me.
+In my experience, the only way to survive a long and, frankly, brutal journey like mine has been to remain as positive as possible.
+You have to love what you do, love who you share your time with, and be grateful.
+For me, I’m extremely grateful to the friends and family who have supported me, carried me when I thought I couldn't go on, listened to me, loved me.

 I try to give back by volunteering for Ovarian Cancer Action.
 I do a project a year, ranging from a diary, an art exhibition and having a poetry book published.
 I've raised £40,000 for the Ovarian Cancer Action Research Centre, which is at Hammersmith Hospital where I am being treated.

-I love my life, hard as it is sometimes, and want it to go on for as long as possible, and I am so grateful for the health professionals that enable this.”
+I love my life, hard as it is sometimes, and want it to go on for as long as possible.”